SFSteffensen/Master-CV/CV/English-CV.typ

   affiliation: "Programming Exam",
   dates: dates-helper(start-date: "Jan 2023", end-date: "May 2023"),
   highlights: (
-    "Developed a password manager using Tauri, Rust, Svelte, and Sveltekit, incorporating a BCrypt hash-check system and a customizable password generator with automatic entropy calculation.", "Engineered a robust system for storing and managing user accounts and passwords.", ),
+    [Developed a password manager using Tauri, Rust, Svelte, and Sveltekit, incorporating a BCrypt hash-check system and a customizable password generator with automatic entropy calculation.], [Engineered a robust system for storing and managing user accounts and passwords.], ),
 )